Grand Clay Arts

 This class is for new members who may register after they receive an invitation.
 If you think you should have received an invitation but have not, please contact educoord@grandclayarts.com and request an invitation.
 Existing members who want to take Basic Clay as a refresher must contact educoord@grandclayarts.com and ask to be invited.
 Once you receive an invitation, you may register.

 The very first class will cover basic etiquette in the clay club, review of equipment, and monitoring.
-Bring your login and password for the Grand Clay Arts website, along with your door code to the studio, and a credit card to purchase your beginning clay kit.
+Bring your login and password for the Grand Clay Arts website, along with your door code to the studio, and a credit card to purchase your beginning clay kit and clay.

 Participants will learn: